What does a Bedroom Need so that my Child will Sleep?

-Sleep is essential for healthy growth and development, especially in children.
-However, getting children to sleep and stay asleep can be a challenging task for many of us parents!
 Not only can getting your child to sleep be frustrating, but sleep deprivation is also exhausting!
-We are here to explore how the room environment can affect sleep quality, and to provide tips on how parents can create the perfect bedroom environment so that everyone gets a better night sleep!
+We will explore how the bedroom environment can affect sleep quality, and provide tips on what parents can do to get the room set up for a good night's rest.

 Is the bedroom dark enough?

 The darkness of the room is a crucial factor in promoting falling asleep and staying asleep longer.
 Darkness triggers the release of the hormone melatonin, which helps regulate sleep-wake cycles.
 Exposure to bright light before bedtime, including blue light from electronic devices such as phones or TV. can suppress the release of melatonin, making it harder to fall asleep.
-Make sure you turn the devices of half an hour before going to bed, and do some calming activities such as meditation or reading a book instead.
-Installing blackout blinds or curtains can block out external light sources, creating a dark environment that is conducive to sleep.

-The Easynight Black out blinds are ideal for travelling as well as a permanent fixture for your nursery or child's bedroom - by making it nice and dark!
+• The Easynight Black out blinds are ideal for travelling as well as a permanent fixture for your nursery or child's bedroom - by making it nice and dark!
 Blacking out all of the light in your child’s bedroom helps them produce melatonin and simply makes sleeping easier.
 It also helps to prevent children waking up early when the sun rises.
 When hung correctly, the EasyNight blackout blinds block out 100% sunlight making the room dark for sleep and naps.
 The outer side also has a silvered material that reflects light and heat so the room stays cooler.

 easy-night-black-out-blinds